JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-api.md

 Let's look at an example, using `.groupBy` to categorize videos by channel, `.sum` to calculate total views per category, and `.maxBy` to find the latest or most viewed video in each group:

-1. **Set up column references:** Simplify the access to specific columns by setting up references:
+1. Simplify the access to specific columns by setting up references:

 ```kotlin
 val view by column<Int>()
 ```

-2. **Group and sort data:** Use the `.groupBy` method to group the data by the `channel` column and sort it.
+2. Use the `.groupBy` method to group the data by the `channel` column and sort it.

 ```kotlin
 val channels = joined.groupBy { channel }.sortByCount()